Austin Riley Player Props: Braves vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have a 3.89 team ERA that ranks eighth across all league pitching staffs.
+- The Brewers have a 3.96 team ERA that ranks 10th among all league pitching staffs.

-- Brewers pitchers combine to allow 124 total home runs at a clip of 1.2 per game (to rank 19th in the league).

-- Houser makes the start for the Brewers, his 12th of the season.
-He is 3-2 with a 3.86 ERA and 49 strikeouts in 63 2/3 innings pitched.
+- Teheran gets the start for the Brewers, his 11th of the season.
+He is 2-4 with a 3.75 ERA and 40 strikeouts through 57 2/3 innings pitched.

-- His last time out came on Saturday against the Atlanta Braves, when the righty tossed six innings, surrendering three earned runs while allowing six hits.
+- The right-hander last appeared on Sunday against the Atlanta Braves, when he tossed six innings, allowing one earned run while giving up three hits.

-- The 30-year-old has an ERA of 3.86, with 7 strikeouts per nine innings, in 13 games this season.
-Opposing hitters have a .291 batting average against him.
+- In 10 games this season, the 32-year-old has amassed an ERA of 3.75, with 6.2 strikeouts per nine innings.
+Opponents are hitting .230 against him.

 © 2023 Data Skrive.
 All rights reserved.